antoine29/helsinki-k8s/part1/1.log-output/readme.md

-# Running the temporised random string project as k3d deployment with a local k3d registry
+# Temporised random string project
 The program can run in two modes:

 - reader: exposes a port to query the status\